100% Free Consultation (225) 412-6348

 • Industrial Accidents: From factory floors to industrial parks, workers in the Baton Rouge area and statewide face constant risks when employers neglect safety, provide inadequate training, or fail to maintain equipment.

-• Plant and Refinery Accidents: Explosions, chemical leaks, and fires in Louisiana’s petrochemical sector can devastate entire communities, not just plant and refinery workers on site.
+• Plant and Refinery Accidents: Explosions, chemical leaks, and fires in Louisiana’s petrochemical sector can devastate entire communities, not just workers on site.

-• Pipeline Explosions: With extensive oil and gas infrastructure, Louisiana is vulnerable to catastrophic pipeline failures that cause widespread harm.
-Pipeline workers, construction teams, and residents may be at risk.
+• Pipeline Explosions: With extensive oil and gas infrastructure, Louisiana is vulnerable to catastrophic pipeline failures that cause widespread harm to pipeline workers, construction teams, and nearby residents.

-• Offshore Accidents: Offshore workers in the Gulf of Mexico endure some of the most dangerous conditions in the world, where a single equipment malfunction or inadequate storm preparation or evacuation can be fatal.
+• Offshore Accidents: Offshore workers in the Gulf of Mexico face some of the most dangerous conditions in the world.
+A single equipment malfunction or inadequate storm preparation can be fatal.

 • Maritime Accidents: Harbor workers, longshoremen, and seamen risk life-changing injuries in accidents involving ships, cranes, and heavy cargo in the Gulf of Mexico, on the coast, and on inland waters.

-• Construction Accidents: In Louisiana, construction workers face daily dangers from falls, collapsing scaffolds, and unsafe equipment.
-Road construction crews face may serious risks as well.
+• Construction Accidents: Construction workers face daily dangers from falls, collapsing scaffolds, and unsafe equipment.
+Road construction crews face serious risks as well.

-• Defective Products: Consumers can suffer amputations, burns, or other catastrophic harm when manufacturers release unsafe products to market.
-The same applies if products contain inadequate warnings or are mismarketed.
+• Defective Products: Consumers can suffer amputations, burns, or other catastrophic harm when manufacturers release unsafe products or products with inadequate warnings.

-• Drowning Accidents: From hotel pools to offshore rigs, drowning remains a tragic cause of catastrophic injury and wrongful death across Louisiana.
-Children account for approximately one-fourth of fatal drownings in the U.S..
+• Drowning Accidents: From hotel pools to offshore rigs, drowning is a tragic cause of catastrophic injury and wrongful death across Louisiana.
+Children account for approximately one-fourth of fatal drownings in the U.S.

-Our Louisiana catastrophic injury firm takes on cases for factory workers, plant and refinery employees, oilfield workers, drivers, truckers, consumers, and anyone who suffered significant harm due to another’s negligence.
-These cases are inherently complex, but we have the resources and focus to see them through.
+We take on cases for factory workers, plant and refinery employees, oilfield workers, drivers, truckers, consumers, and anyone who suffered significant harm due to another’s negligence.
+These cases are inherently complex, but we have the resources and focus to see them through against well-funded corporate defendants and insurers.

 Non-Economic Damages for a Louisiana Catastrophic Injury Claim

-That is why our Baton Rouge firm works tirelessly to recover settlements and awards that will provide for our clients for the rest of their lives.
+That is why our Baton Rouge firm works tirelessly to pursue settlements and awards that can provide for our clients over the long term.

-Non-economic damages—often called “pain and suffering”—form a crucial part of catastrophic injury claims.
-These damages address losses that can't be measured in dollars, like loss of comfort with family, the end of a career, or losing the ability to share special moments with loved ones.
+Non-economic damages, often called “pain and suffering”, form a crucial part of catastrophic injury claims.
+These damages address losses that can’t be measured in dollars: loss of comfort with family, the end of a career, and the ability to share special moments with loved ones.

 Pain and suffering losses from catastrophic injuries may include: